CSCI-40500-Fall-2025/ForgeArena/README.md

 ## Proof of Concept Prototype

-This is a bare-bones prototype demonstrating the core ForgeArena concepts using the PERN stack (PostgreSQL, Express, React, Node.js).
-The prototype uses mock data to showcase key features without requiring a full database setup.
+This is a bare-bones prototype demonstrating the core ForgeArena concepts using the FERN stack (Firebase, Express, React, Node.js).
+The prototype uses mock data to showcase key features with optional Firebase integration for data persistence.

 ### Features Demonstrated